Playing For Real – Discovering 17 Historical People As Portrayed by John Wayne

 It’s probably best not to dwell on what is generally regarded to be one of the worst films John Wayne ever appeared in, the actor woefully miscast as Mongol warrior Genghis Khan, so let’s just concentrate on fiction versus real life instead.

-The film covers the real-life rift between the brothers in which Jamukha apparently attempted to wrest leadership of the Mongol tribes from Temujin, in turn leading to a huge fight known as the Battle of the Thirteen Sides.
+The film covers the real-life rift between the brothers in which Jamukha attempted to wrest leadership of the Mongol tribes from Temujin leading to a huge fight known as the Battle of the Thirteen Sides.

 Finding himself on the losing end, Jamukha decided he would rather die than form an alliance with his brother, and was executed by having his back broken.
 Jamuga’s death is not shown in the film, only implied at the end.